01-edu/public/subjects/collatzcountdown.en.md

 ### Instructions

-Write a function, CollatzCountdown, that returns the number of steps to reach 1 using the collatz countdown.
+Write a function, `CollatzCountdown`, that returns the number of steps necessary to reach 1 using the collatz countdown.

 ### Expected function